-MW increase was the result of new generation capacity resources (42,070.0 MW), reactivated generation capacity resources (1,380.4 MW), uprates (8,406.8 MW), integration of external zones (21,967.5 MW), a net decrease in capacity exports (1,818.7 MW), offset by a net decrease in capacity imports (1,482.3 MW), deactivations (52,630.1 MW) and derates (4,072.0 MW).
+Table 5-6 shows generation capacity changes since the implementation of the Reliability Pricing Model through the 2022/2023 Delivery Year.
+The 17,459.0 MW increase was the result of new generation capacity resources (42,070.0 MW), reactivated generation capacity resources (1,380.4 MW), uprates (8,406.8 MW), integration of external zones (21,967.5 MW), a net decrease in capacity exports (1,818.7 MW), offset by a net decrease in capacity imports (1,482.3 MW), deactivations (52,630.1 MW) and derates (4,072.0 MW).

 Table 5-7 shows the calculated RPM reserve margin and reserve in excess of the defined installed reserve margin (IRM) for June 1, 2019, through June 1, 2024, and accounts for cleared capacity, replacement capacity, and deficiency MW for all auctions held and the most recent peak load forecast for each delivery year.
-The completion replacement the process using cleared buy bids from RPM incremental auctions includes two transactions.
+The completion of the replacement process using cleared buy bids from RPM incremental auctions includes two transactions.
 The first step is for the entity to submit and clear a buy bid in an RPM incremental auction.
-The next step is for the through 2024/2025), new generation capacity is defined as capacity that cleared an RPM auction for the first time for the specified delivery year.
-Based on expected completion rates of cleared new generation capacity (2,978.6 MW) and pending deactivations (1,317.0 MW), PJM capacity is expected to increase by 1,661.6 MW for the 2023/2024 through 2024/2025 Delivery Years.
+The next step is for the entity to complete a separate replacement transaction using the cleared buy bid capacity.
+Without an approved early replacement transaction requested for defined physical reasons, replacement capacity transactions can be completed only after the EFORds for the delivery year are finalized, on November 30 in the year prior to the delivery year, but before the start of the delivery day.
+The calculated reserve margin for June 1, 2024, does not account for cleared buy bids that have not been used in replacement capacity transactions.